moderne-vulnerability-fixes-june2022/microprofile-meeting-websockets/README.md

  * The second way is to right-click the `meetings` project and select **Run As… > Run on Server** but there are a few things to note if you do this.
 WDT doesn’t automatically add the MicroProfile features as you would expect so you need to manually add those.
 Also, any changes to the configuration in `src/main/liberty/config` won’t be picked up unless you add an include.

 Find out more about [MicroProfile and WebSphere Liberty](https://developer.ibm.com/wasdev/docs/microprofile/).

+### GitHub
+Check out the final code for this project at: https://github.com/WASdev/sample.microprofile.meetingapp